Pierre-Yves Hamel: Loan to Clermont

 On 31 August 2021, he joined Clermont on loan for the 2021–22 season.

 Paris FC

 On 24 June 2022, Hamel signed a four-year contract with Paris FC.

 Style of play

 Often compared to Thomas Müller, Hamel describes his game as taking place in the last thirty metres, making a difference with his movement.

 Personal life

-Hamel comes from a footballing family; his maternal grandfather played in Division 1 with Rennes, while both his father and paternal grandfather played at US Avranches.
+Hamel comes from a footballing family; his maternal grandfather played in Division 1 with Rennes, while both his father and paternal grandfather played at Avranches.
 He grew up supporting Brest, where his father was a youth coach.
 He initially played handball before football, and can speak Breton.
 When Pape Paye left Lorient in 2017, Hamel claimed his shirt number of 29, which he wears to represent his home department of Finistère.